Archaeology of the Mediterranean 1: The Mediterranean in the first millennium BC

 The course load will be distributed as follows:

 - Final essay of 2,500 words (+/- 10%) (1.5 ec).

 - Assignments (40%), divided into weekly small assignments (20 %) and a larger assignment (20%);

 - Final essay (60%).

 Prior to class students read the assigned literature and submit discussion points.
 These must be submitted two days before class.
 In order to pass the course, all written assignments have to be handed in on time.

-Compensation according to OER (Onderwijs- en Examenreglement / Course and Examination Regulations).
+Compensation is possible according to the OER (Onderwijs- en Examenreglement / Course and Examination Regulations).